-Their intent is expressed through the actual keywords they use in the search query.
+Their intent is expressed through the actual search terms they use in the search query.

 It is very specific and in order to be eligible to rank for that term (or related), you need to provide Google with a thorough guide on how to perform a manual audit.

-When you do so and your pages achieve a high ranking in Google, you will start getting targeted organic traffic to your website.
+When you do this properly, your blog posts will eventually rank high on Google and you will start getting targeted organic traffic to your blog.